arnofkd/ci360_upload/README.md

 #  SAS Customer Intelligence 360 Upload Client: Python

 ## Overview
-This Python script / Notebook enables you to upload local data to CI360 tables.
+This Python script / Notebook enables you to upload/import local data to CI360 tables.

 This topic contains the following sections: